Mansfield: Civic Centre

-Mansfield's old-established soft drink manufacturer, R. L. Jones, with brand names Sunecta and Mandora, was bought by Mansfield Brewery in 1977.
-A move to a modern factory in Bellamy Road in 1975 released land projected for a high-density housing development known as Layton Burroughs.
-Mansfield Brewery sold the business in 1988 for £21.5 million to the Scottish drinks company A. G. Barr plc, producer of Irn-Bru, Tizer, and Mandora.
-At the time the firm employed 400 people.
-Production ceased there in January 2011 when A. G. Barr moved production to other sites.

-After demolition of the brewery production buildings in 2008, the site remained unsold, with various projected uses mooted.
-Used temporarily since February 2015 as a trailer park, Mansfield planning department refused further consent in October 2015.
-One local councillor suggested it could be turned into a town farm, but instead a rented housing development was completed by 2021.

-The older ornate office building 'Chadburn House' initially housed an interactive learning centre from 2002.
-It closed in April 2015, and was turned into office space for businesses, including the local newspaper, and a micro brewery with a cafe and bar.
+Regeneration history

+Reconstruction of King's Mill Hospital, part of which was completed by 2009, is near the MARR road (Mansfield and Ashfield Regeneration Route) which opened in 2004, a bypass route around the town designed to reduce traffic through-flow and improve public access by connecting the A617 at Pleasley to the A617 at Rainworth.
+In 2009 Mansfield made an unsuccessful bid for city status, appending redevelopment plans for retail, residential and leisure facilities with road improvements gradually being made.

+Several regeneration projects planned for Mansfield involved mass demolition, but the 2008 financial crisis and subsequent central-government funding cuts and escalating austerity measures deferred them.
+Mansfield District Council promoted two new developments: Arrival Square, opened 2008, an office block occupied by the Probation Service by the rail station; and Queen's Place—completed in late 2013—which cost the council £2.4 million.
+It offered two new ground-floor retail units and six offices in Queen Street between the new transport interchange and the market square.

+The Industrial Revolution

-Many areas near the town still show signs of coal mining, the main industry for most of the 20th century.
+Although Mansfield itself does not show signs of coal mining, a few areas near the town still do.
+Coal mining was the main industry for most of the 20th century.
 A violent episode in the UK miners' strike (1984–1985) occurred in Mansfield on May Day 1984.
 Most of the area's miners had voted against a strike, but the local union initially maintained that the strike was official to show solidarity with strikers in other areas.
 When the coal board granted an extra day of leave after the bank holiday, a group of working miners confronted union officials and violence broke out with striking miners.
 Mansfield later hosted a breakaway union, the Union of Democratic Mineworkers, which recruited many who had opposed the 1984–1985 strike.

-The head stocks close to the village of Clipstone are an important local landmark and community groups are trying to preserve them as a reminder of the area's mining history.
+The Coal Authority is based in Mansfield, and the larger than lifesize statue Tribute to the British Miner by Nikolaos Kotziamanis was erected in 2003 to honour the town's mining heritage.

 As demand for coal fell, Mansfield's pits wound down and miners had to find other work.

-Mining subsidence causes problems for properties around Mansfield.
+The headstocks close to the village of Clipstone are an important local landmark and said to be the highest in Europe.
+Community groups are trying to preserve them as a reminder of the area's mining history.

 A few streets in and around the town form long rows of terraced houses reminiscent of the affordable housing provided for mine workers in the prime of the industry.
 Many were demolished in 2012 in Pleasley Hill, Market Warsop and elsewhere.
-The Coal Authority is based in the town.
+New houses have been built since in this area of Pleasley Hill.